USPS Reform Imperative

 Approximately 39 percent, or nearly $6.5 billion worth, of communications papers produced in the U.S. are delivered through the mail system.
 In FY2017, the USPS also delivered 5.7 billion parcels that contain paper-based packaging materials.
 AF&PA supports reform measures that allow the USPS to continue serving its mission.

 The USPS has posted a net loss every year for 10 years.
 As the volume of mail declines and the number of delivery points increases, the USPS cannot generate sufficient funds to cover its mandated expenses and invest in critically-deferred infrastructure.
 While the USPS has implemented cost-cutting measures, without legislative reforms by Congress and regulatory action from the Postal Regulatory Commission to make mail delivery a competitive choice, the USPS will not be financially solvent.

 - Eliminate unreasonably-imposed employee and retiree health benefit obligations;

-- Allow the Postal Service to innovate and develop new revenue sources;
+- Allow the USPS to innovate and develop new revenue sources;

-- Support service standards that meet the needs of the public and business customers, including continued six-day mail delivery;
+- Support service standards that meet the needs of the public, including continued six-day delivery;

-- Ensure postal rate setting has checks and balances that provide price predictability for mailers and cost-control incentives for USPS; and
+- Ensure rate setting has checks and balances that provide price predictability for mailers and cost-control incentives for USPS;

-- Enable mail as a cost competitive option for business communications.
+- Enable mail as a cost competitive option for business communications; and